Adarsh-Barik/SVMSMOPY/README.md

 RBFPARA = 1000
 ```

 Currently, the program supports three types of kernel (linear, polynomial and gaussian).
 We specify a penalty parameter (C) which is required for each kernel.
-Training examples are read from `TRAINING_FILE` and output is written to `TRAINING_OUTPUT` file (TODO: Currently output is manaaged internally).
+Training examples are read from `TRAINING_FILE` and output is written to `TRAINING_OUTPUT` files.
 If polynomial kernel is chosen then we must specify degree of polynomial kernel and if we choose RBF kernel then we must specify a positive RBFPARA which is essentially gamma in [usual formula](https://en.wikipedia.org/wiki/Radial_basis_function_kernel).

 ## Codes
 * `MainLearning.py` : main program to be run